ANSSI-FR/shovel/README.md

 By default, all services are only accessible from localhost.
 You should edit `docker-compose.yml` if you want to expose some services to your local network.

-Please note that restarting Suricata will cause all network capture files to be loaded again from zero.
+Please note that restarting Suricata will cause all network capture files to be loaded again.
+This is fine, but it might add some delay before observing new flows.

 ### 2. Launch Suricata and webapp traditionally (option B)